mathisgauthey/obsidian-workflow-template-docs/docs/usage/tasks-and-projects-management.md

 # Tasks and projects management

+## The workflow

+The workflow is entirely inspired from the book Getting Things Done from David Allen.
+Here's a [quick overview](https://todoist.com/productivity-methods/getting-things-done) :

+1. Add items to the todoist inbox everytime you have an idea or a task to do.
+To cite David Allen, the creator of the GTD method, "Your mind is for having ideas, not holding them".
+2. Clarify and organize your inbox items and add them to the appropriate part of your vault (`One-off tasks`, `projects`, `project tasks`, `passions items`, `someday maybe`).
+Add tags, dates, and any relevant properties that will make you do it at the right time in the future or at least remember them.
+3. Engage with your tasks and projects by using your daily note to direct your actions.
+I personally pick my tasks from the `Today ☀️` section of my daily note, and I copy them to `Super Productivity`.
+I then add an estimated time to each task and start working on them.
+4. Review your system periodicly to make sure you are on track and that you have not forgotten anything.
+I personally do it on Sunday evening.

 ## The Daily Note

 The Daily Note is the main part of your workflow.
 It has :